It4innovations/FlowMapFrame/README.md

 # flowmapviz

-Flowmapviz is a simple package for traffic flow visualization, that was created as a part of a bachelor thesis.
+flowmapviz is a simple package for traffic flow visualization that was created as part of a bachelor's thesis.
 It includes functionality for rendering a single frame of a traffic flow map, that can be used for video rendering.
-This functionality is based on matplotlib and osmnx packages.
+This functionality is based on the matplotlib and osmnx packages.

-The traffic map is represented as a network graph, where the color and the width of edges is determined by the number of vehicles on the road segment.
+The traffic map is rendered as a network graph where the color and width of edges are determined by the number of vehicles on the road segment.

-Flowmapviz is mainly used in [FlowMapVideo](https://github.com/It4innovations/FlowMapFrame) for rendering videos of traffic flow based on the data from the [Ruth](https://github.com/It4innovations/ruth) simulator.
+flowmapviz is mainly used in [FlowMapVideo](https://github.com/It4innovations/FlowMapFrame) for rendering videos of traffic flow based on the data from the [Ruth](https://github.com/It4innovations/ruth) simulator.

 ## Installation